 Hired to be the creative and musical mastermind of The Kingkiller Chronicle's film and television adaptation was none other than Lin-Manuel Miranda.

-is one of the most innovative fantasy epics
+NYT Bestseller The Name of the Wind is one of the most innovative fantasy epics in the modern canon |

 Yes the genius that brought us the innovative, endlessly entertaining, Pulitzer-and-multiple-Tony-winning production of Hamilton will be behind the steering wheel of bringing one of my favorite books to life on the screen.